 Instead, he watched.

-Watched the crowd fight over deer and rotting boar.
-Watched the hunters separate, their celebration fading now that the performance was done and the reality remained: a week-long hunt for this.
+Watched the crowd close around deer and rotting boar.
+Watched the hunters separate, their celebration fading now that the performance was done and the reality remained.
+A week-long hunt for this.
 For meat that would last days, not weeks.
-For portions measured in ounces while the settlement starved slowly.
+Boneholder portions.

 The sleds stood empty now, iron frames built for weight they'd never carry again.
 The afternoon tasted like ash.